ibm-cloud-docs/secrets-manager/engine-iam.md

 - [**Operator** platform role](/docs/account?topic=account-account-services#identity-service-account-management) on the IAM Identity Service.
 - [**Service ID creator** service role](/docs/account?topic=account-account-services#identity-service-account-management) on the IAM Identity Service.
 The service ID creator service role is only required when you disable the creation of service IDs in your IAM settings.

-If configuring the IAM credenials engine with IAM service authorization, {{site.data.keyword.secrets-manager_short}} adds the following two authorization policies on your behalf.
+If configuring the IAM credentials engine with IAM service authorization, {{site.data.keyword.secrets-manager_short}} adds the following two authorization policies on your behalf.
 - [**Groups Service Member Manage** platform role](/docs/account?topic=account-account-services#access-groups-account-management) on the IAM Access Groups Service service.
 - [**Operator** platform role](/docs/account?topic=account-account-services#identity-service-account-management) for IAM Identity Service service.
 - [**Service ID creator** service role](/docs/account?topic=account-account-services#identity-service-account-management) on the IAM Identity Service.
 The service ID creator service role is only required when you disable the creation of service IDs in your IAM settings.